Leonwindett/ChessBot/README.md

 ### 3. Training Process

-For my optimizer I chose Adam - configured with a learning rate of 0.001.
-This was chosen over other optimizers because it offers a balance between speed and accuracy which suited this project best.
-With largely variant gradients in the learning process Adam's adjustable learning rates ensures this optimizer performs best for chess related tasks where some pieces may not move for multiple turns.
+I selected the Adam optimizer, configured with a learning rate of 0.001, due to its effective balance of speed and accuracy.
+This choice was particularly suited for the project, as Adam's adjustable learning rates accommodate the highly variable gradients during the learning process.
+This characteristic is beneficial for chess-related tasks, where certain pieces may remain stationary for multiple turns.

 The most suitable loss function to use was 'categorical cross-entropy' as this is a multi-class classification problem.